avishekdutta14/iMAGine/README.md

 ## For running iMAGine

-*Important consideration: Create a new folder for each sample and run iMAGine from inside the folder.*
+*Important consideration: Create a new folder for each sample and run iMAGine from inside the folder.
+Modify the imagine.txt filename with a unique modifier to avoid overlaps *

 ```
 ./imagine.sh -r sample-R1.fastq.gz -R sample-R2.fastq.gz -s sample_name |& tee -a imagine.txt